sagnikc395/openKV/README.md

   - SET  : set the given key to the particular value .
   - DELETE : delete the given key, if not given then raise Error.
   - COUNT : count the number of keys that have been set to the sepcific value.
-  - BEGIN
+  - BEGIN : starts a transaction
-  - END
+  - END  : ends a transaction
-  - ROLLBACK
+  - ROLLBACK :throw back any change.
-  - COMMIT
+  - COMMIT : commit the change